-If more winners than there are visas go on to submit applications, the green cards (immigrant visas) are given on a first-come, first-served basis.
-Thus it's possible that, even though you win the lottery, that year's green card allotment will be used up before your own interview is scheduled, and you will not receive a green card.
+If more winners than there are visas available to grant them actually submit applications, the green cards (immigrant visas) are given on a first-come, first-served basis.
+Thus it's possible that, even though you win the lottery, the year's green card allotment will be used up before your own interview is scheduled, and you will not receive a green card.

-The sooner you complete your visa application after being selected, the greater your chances of receiving an interview and successfully completing the process before all 50,000 visas are gone.
+The sooner you complete your immigrant visa application after being selected, the greater your chances of receiving an interview and successfully completing the process before all 50,000 visas are gone.

 It can take time to complete your application forms, gather all the supporting documents, wait for an available interview time, attend your interview, and receive an approval for a U.S. immigrant visa or green card.
 In fact, a year is the typical processing time for an average immigrant visa case.
 If even one little thing goes wrong and your case gets delayed, you could be out of luck.

 If selected as a winner in the diversity visa registration, the first thing you will need to do is complete your online visa application, Form DS-260.
 After that, you will receive a follow-up request from the Kentucky Consular Center (KCC) for supporting documents.

-Your interview will not be scheduled until the KCC receives all the requested documents, so if you gather some of these documents in advance, it can speed up the process and increase your chances of receiving an interview before all 50,000 visas are issued.
+Your interview will not be scheduled until the KCC receives all requested documents, so if you gather some of these documents in advance, it can speed up the process and increase your chances of receiving an interview before all 50,000 visas are issued.
 The Department of State typically requests: